learn-co-curriculum/react-hooks-react-router-programmatic-navigation/README.md

 `<NavLink>` components to let users perform navigation by clicking links.
 However, there are certain scenarios when we want to navigate a user to a new page after they perform some other type of action, like submitting a form or logging out.
-The `useHistory` hook helps with these scenarios.
+React Router provides two tools to help us with these scenarios: the `useHistory` hook and the `<Redirect>` component.

 ## Resources